-Verification of Provider Qualifications Entity Responsible for Verification:

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Tribal Home Health/Care agencies may be licensed by the state or be Medicare/CMS certified or other equivalent federally recognized Tribal code.

+NC Division of Health Service Regulation DHHS fiscal agent (GDIT/NCTracks) Federally recognized Tribal Governments

+ervice Type: Other Service

 As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Service Title:

 Specialized Medical Supplies

+ICBS Taxonomy:

 Category 1: Sub-Category 1:

 14 Equipment, Technology, and Modifications 14032 supplies

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one :
+Complete this part for a renewal application or a new wo aiver that replaces an existing waiver.
+Select one:

-• Service is included in approved waiver.
-There is no change in service specifications.
+O Service is included in approved waiver.
+The ere is no change in service specifications.

-• Service is included in approved waiver.
-The service specifications have been modified.

-Service Definition (Scope): Supplies that are necessary to avoid institutionalization and promote continuous community integration often prescribed by a physician.
+Supplies that are necessary to avoid institutionalization and promote continuous community integration often prescribed by a physician.

-• Oral Nutritional Supplement: Provided to promote the health and well-being by increasing the ability to perform ADLs and IADLs.

-- Incontinence Supplies: These supplies assist with bowel and bladder management and skin integrity. - Medication Dispensing Box provides assists the CAP beneficiary in knowing when to take their medication.
+- Oral Nutritional Supplement: Provided to promote the health and well-being by increasing the ability to perform ADLs and IADLs. - · Incontinence Supplies: These supplies assist with bowel and bladder management and skin integrity.